plone/documentation/develop/plone/sessions/cookies.rst

 Late cleanup of HTTP response cookies
 =====================================

-You might want to tune up or clean cookies after some other part of Plone code has set them.
-You can do this after all processing is done and before the transaction is committed.
+You can do this after all processing is done and before the transaction is committed by subscribing to the ``ZPublisher.interfaces.IPubBeforeCommit`` event.
-Subscribing to `ZPublisher.interfaces.IPubBeforeCommit` event

-Put the code below in a ``cleancookies.py``.
+Put the code below in a file ``cleancookies.py``.

 .. code-block:: python

-    """Clean I18N cookies from non-HTML responses so that e.g. Image content, which has language set, and is cross-linked across page, don't inadvertiately change the language.
+    """Clean I18N cookies from non-HTML responses.
+    E.g. Image content, which has language set, and is cross-linked across page, do not inadvertently change the language.
     """

     from zope.interface import Interface